Signal transduction: History

 The earliest notion of signal transduction can be traced back to 1855, when Claude Bernard proposed that ductless glands such as the spleen, the thyroid and adrenal glands, were responsible for the release of "internal secretions" with physiological effects.
 Bernard's "secretions" were later named "hormones" by Ernest Starling in 1905.
 Together with William Bayliss, Starling had discovered secretin in 1902.
 Although many other hormones, most notably insulin, were discovered in the following years, the mechanisms remained largely unknown.

 The discovery of nerve growth factor by Rita Levi-Montalcini in 1954, and epidermal growth factor by Stanley Cohen in 1962, led to more detailed insights into the molecular basis of cell signaling, in particular growth factors.
 Their work, together with Earl Wilbur Sutherland's discovery of cyclic AMP in 1956, prompted the redefinition of endocrine signaling to include only signaling from glands, while the terms autocrine and paracrine began to be used.
 Sutherland was awarded the 1971 Nobel Prize in Physiology or Medicine, while Levi-Montalcini and Cohen shared it in 1986.

 In 1970, Martin Rodbell examined the effects of glucagon on a rat's liver cell membrane receptor.
-He noted that guanosine triphosphate disassociated glucagon from this receptor and stimulated the G-protein, which strongly influenced the cell's metabolism.
+He noted that GTP disassociated glucagon from this receptor and stimulated the G-protein, which strongly influenced the cell's metabolism.
 Thus, he deduced that the G-protein is a transducer that accepts glucagon molecules and affects the cell.
 For this, he shared the 1994 Nobel Prize in Physiology or Medicine with Alfred G. Gilman.
 Thus, the characterization of RTKs and GPCRs led to the formulation of the concept of "signal transduction", a word first used in 1972.
 Some early articles used the terms signal transmission and sensory transduction.
 In 2007, a total of 48,377 scientific papers—including 11,211 review papers—were published on the subject.
 The term first appeared in a paper's title in 1979.
 Widespread use of the term has been traced to a 1980 review article by Rodbell: Research papers focusing on signal transduction first appeared in large numbers in the late 1980s and early 1990s.

-Signal transduction in Immunology
+Signal transduction in immunology

 The purpose of this section is to briefly describe some developments in immunology in the 1960s and 1970s, relevant to the initial stages of transmembrane signal transduction, and how they impacted our understanding of immunology, and ultimately of other areas of cell biology.